History of the Pillsbury Project

 The Path Forward

-Early in her administration, Chair Ellen Messer-Davidow formed a Pillsbury Hall Executive Committee (including herself and Professors Garner and Sprengnether) with the aim of bringing the Pillsbury Hall project to completion.
-This committee, which has expanded to include members of CLA and CPPM (Capital Projects and Program Management), has worked to define the kinds of spaces that we need to serve our nearly 500 majors and the 6,000 students who annually take our course offerings; to provide communal spaces for collaborative and inter-disciplinary projects for faculty and students across the humanities; and to assist the college and the University in its Pre-Design process.
+In 2012, then Chair Ellen Messer-Davidow formed a Pillsbury Hall Executive Committee (including Garner and Sprengnether with members of CLA and CPPM/Capital Projects and Program Management), which defined the kinds of spaces that we need: to serve our nearly 500 majors and the 6,000 students we teach annually; to provide spaces for collaborative and inter-disciplinary projects for faculty and students across the humanities; and to assist the college and the University in the Pre-Design process.

-Because of its status on the National Register of Historic Places, the Pillsbury Hall renovation project was submitted to the Minnesota State Designer Selection Board, which vetted proposals from local and national architects with the purpose of selecting a Pre-Design team.
-The unanimous selection of this board and the University was Rafferty, Rafferty, Tolefson and Lindeke, in collaboration with the technical and educational resource firms of Goody/Clancy and Rickes Associates.
+Because of its status on the National Register of Historic Places, the Pillsbury Hall renovation project was submitted to the Minnesota State Designer Selection Board, which vetted Pre-Design proposals from local and national architectural firms.
+The unanimous selection of this board and the University was Rafferty, Rafferty, Tollefson, Lindeke, in collaboration with the technical and educational resource firms of Goody/Clancy and Rickes Associates.

-With each step, the long dream of a permanent home for the Department of English is becoming reality.
+With the Governor's signature, the dream of a permanent home for the Department of English drew much closer to reality.
 One of those English majors fantasizing a road out of Lind Hall may have put it best: “It is only appropriate,” noted Becky Palapala (BA 2010), “that two of the oldest, most esteemed aspects of University of Minnesota tradition—Pillsbury Hall and the Department of English—should find new life in one another.”

 How Can You Help?